Hemapriyaranganathan/DAA_Module_19/EX 1B Merge sort.md

 # EX 1B Merge Sort
 ## DATE:
 ## AIM:
-To write a python program to sort the first half of the list using merge sort.
+To Write a Program for Implementing merge sort using python recursion

 ## Algorithm
 1. If the array has more than one element, split it into two halves.